Interact with Solana Programs

 3. Program #6, which is a custom Jupiter program

-Note: The addresses shown above are for illustrative purposes only.
-Customers should review and determine which addresses need to be whitelisted based on the specific Program Call context relevant to their use case.
+The addresses shown above are for demonstrative purposes only!
+Customers should always review and determine which addresses need to be whitelisted based on the specific Program Call context relevant to their use case.

 To make a Solana program call using the Fireblocks API, you will: